The Best Damn Sports Show Period: 2007–2008

 In summer of 2007, Best Damn added Olympic Gold Medalist Amanda Beard to their TV roster.
-Amanda would serve as a correspondent for the show and also give reports and an behind-the-scenes look at her preparations for her appearance in the 2008 Summer Olympics in Beijing.
+Amanda would serve as a correspondent for the show and also give reports and a behind-the-scenes look at her preparations for her appearance in the 2008 Summer Olympics in Beijing.
 Charissa Thompson also was added as one of the main hosts for the show.

 In May 2008, Rodney Peete and Rob Dibble left the show after over three years on the Best Damn set.
 FSN decided to replace the duo with rotating guest hosts to work with regulars Chris Rose, John Salley and Charissa Thompson.

 After the change, some of the guest hosts included former running back Eddie George, former New York Giants defensive end Michael Strahan, University of Kentucky and former University of Memphis men's basketball coach John Calipari, Arizona Diamondbacks left fielder Eric Byrnes, former NBA guard Gary Payton, Baltimore Ravens linebacker Ray Lewis and Fox MLB analyst Mark Grace.

 At the same time, the network noted that the use of rotating guest hosts is keeping the show fresh and allows viewers to take a glimpse at the current and ex-athletes who shine in front of the TV camera.

 In July 2008, Best Damn celebrated its seven-year anniversary.
 Up to that date, it had aired over 1600 original shows and had welcomed over 3000 guests.

 By then, it had spawned a specialty show on the Internet, as it broadcasts new 30-minute podcasts every week through iTunes and its FoxSports.com Best Damn home page.